 Silicone gel and silicone sheets help reduce an acne scar’s size if you have hypertrophic or raised scarring.
 These are easy to get treatments as well because they are readily available over the counter at drugstores and you may also buy them online.

 Using this treatment though takes a lot of dedication and consistency and you need to wear the sheet all day in the same spot every day which could take months.

 Topical silicone treatments are also most effective if you use them while the scar heals and before it thickens.
 So this may not be the treatment for you if you’ve had a raised scar for a few years already and are just now thinking about trying to minimize it.

-We all need to take our skin’s health very seriously.
 Whether you choose to do laser treatments or use one of the alternatives to laser treatment, the most important thing to remember is that your skin is one of your body’s most important organs.
-It’s the only organ that is directly exposed to the environment, that’s why it is advised over and over again to keep it clean especially during these trying times.
-Keeping it healthy outside is as important as how we take care of our overall health inside.
+It’s the only organ that is directly exposed to the environment.
+Even if you have acne scars it doesn't mean that your skin is bad and with the many treatments available, you can reduce the look of acne scars if you choose to.